rltvty2/wli/README.txt

 WARNING: This software is in alpha, and is not recommended for use on your main/critical PC.

-You must download wli_v09014.bat and wli_v09014.ps1, right click on the .bat, and then run the program as administrator.
+For Windows you must download wli_v09014.bat and wli_v09014.ps1, right click on the .bat, and then run the program as administrator.

 You may have to disable bitlocker/decrypt your hard drive to use this software.